Creating Context Menus for Apps¶

 depicted in a scene, which represents the poses in relation to the workspace.

-Suitable images have to be passed to the robot-pose
+Suitable images have to be passed to the robot-pose component, such that the

 current teaching situation is visualized in the context menu.
 Markup passed to